-The Program Director is responsible for the selection and ranking of all candidates that meet the programs eligibility and selection criteria.
+The Program Director (PD) is responsible for the selection and ranking of all candidates that meet the program's eligibility and selection criteria.
 Input is gathered from other members of the teaching faculty and residents as an important part of the selection process.
-The Sponsoring Institution must ensure that all residents and fellows selected are eligible as defined below.